Why Eating, Drinking, and Applying It To Your Skin Doesn’t Work

 Right about now you might be saying to yourself, “Oh I never eat sugar.”
 Yet, unless you are following a keto diet, you are probably eating much more sugar than you think.
 That’s because there is, literally, sugar in almost everything we eat.

-I’m not just talking about the hidden sugar in processed foods (though this is a great topic for a different article), but carbs and most other starches eventually convert to sugar in the body, as well.
+I’m not just talking about the hidden sugar in processed foods (though this is a great topic for a different article), but carbs and most other starches eventually convert to sugar in the body.
 (Not to mention all the sugar in fruits, honey, agave, and other sweeteners we are so accustomed to using.)

 I recommend you start tracking how much sugar is in your daily diet.
 It will probably blow your mind.